vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 }
 {% endhighlight %}

-Next, we define the output of the data source.
-We'll make the data source return two columns: one for the timestamp and one for the message.
+Next, we specify that our source returns two columns:
+1. `TimeStamp`, the time when the message was received.
+1. `Message`, the message that was received.

 {% highlight csharp %}
 protected override CustomListColumnCollection GetColumnsOverride(CustomListData data)